 Once you have registered, you can use »Progress», a tool that allows you to evaluate the skills you have now.
 Just access my.bham and click on the MyProgress tab.

 Develop your skills

 Developing your skills doesn't have to be hard work - it is often more rewarding to develop skills by doing something you enjoy.
-The Guild offers nearly 200 societies through which you can do anything from drama to volunteering.
+The Guild offers over 200 societies through which you can do anything from drama to volunteering.

 The University also gives you support to find (and fund) work experience, or to set up your own business.

 Research Postgraduates follow a different skills training process that has been devised to relate to their specific skills training needs and they will work with their supervisor on the Training Needs Analysis.

 The Personal Skills Award (PSA) is a unique employability programme exclusively for all University of Birmingham undergraduates.
 It enables you to actively participate in innovative online courses, accredited on campus skills modules or extra-curricular activities on and off campus.
 The PSA provides the opportunity for you to develop your professional skills in preparation for work experience and graduate opportunities.

 The programme is recognised and supported by a wide range of employers, who lead on practical skills sessions and provide advice and guidance on the recruitment process.